Health Topics

 The brown recluse spider prefers dark, sheltered areas, such as under porches and in woodpiles.

 Wear protective clothing when traveling through areas where these spiders live.
-DO NOT put your hands or feet in their nests or in their preferred hiding places, such as dark, sheltered areas under logs or underbrush, or other damp, moist areas.
+Do not put your hands or feet in their nests or in their preferred hiding places, such as dark, sheltered areas under logs or underbrush, or other damp, moist areas.

 Symptoms